-Annual Meeting of Stockholders Meeting Agenda Date: Tuesday, May 18, 2021 • Election of three directors to serve until the 2024 annual meeting of stockholders of the Company Time: 1:00 p.m.
-Mountain Daylight Time Adoption of the Second Amended and Restated Certificate of Incorporation of the Company, increasing the number of our authorized shares of Common Stock to 150,000,000 Place: The 2021 Annual Meeting can be accessed by visiting http://www.virtualshareholdermeeting.com/CI and following the instructions found in the not = Record Date: Thursday, March 25, 2021 • Transact any other business that properly comes before the Annual Meeting Voting: Stockholders as of the record date are entitled vote; each share of Common Stock is entitled vote for each director nominee and one vote for of the other proposals Voting Matters and Vote Recommendation to one Voting Matter Board Vote Recommendation Election of three directors For each nominee 2.
-Adoption of the Second Amended and Restated Certificate of Incorporation of For firm for fiscal year 2021 independent registered public accounting the Company
+Annual Meeting of Stockholders Meeting Agenda Date: Tues sday, May 18, 2021 Election of three directors to serve until the 2024 annual meeting of stockholders of the Company Time: 1:00 ) p.m.
+Mountain Daylight Time • Adoption of the Second Amended and Restated Certificate of Incorporation of the Company, increasing the number of our authorized shares of Common Stock to 150,000,000 http 2021 Annual Meeting can be accessed by visit p://www.virtualshareholdermeeting.com/CLNN I following the instructions found in the notice.
+Record Da ate: Thursday, March 25, 2021 • Transact any other business that properly comes before the Annual Meeting eac for oth ockholders as of the record date are entitled to which share of Common Stock is entitled to one vote each director nominee and one vote for each of er proposals e voting ivia Voting Matter Board Vote Recommendation 1.
+Election of three directors For each nominee 2.
+Adoption of the Second Amended and Restated Certificate of Incorporation of the Company For